 - Mass Effect has the rachni.
-Among the types you can fight are Workers (who just explode to kill you), Soldiers (who actually fight you) and Brood Warriors (larger, Biotics-using Soldiers, who according to the codex are also the Rachni males).
+Among the types you encounter are Workers (who just explode to kill you), Soldiers (who actually fight you) and Brood Warriors (larger, Biotics-using Soldiers, who according to the codex are also the Rachni males), and the Queen.

 - The Space Pirates of the Metroid series.
 Higher ranks are more powerful and specialized, whereas ordinary grunts serve as either arm cannon fodder, unwilling test subjects for the science division, or lunch.
 Yeah, life as a Space Pirate sucks.

 - The Pfhor in Marathon are hinted to be like this.
 In Infinity, Tycho says "bugs are so obedient" in reference to the Pfhor under his command, and they have a clear caste system in which the lower ranking members are considered more expendable than the upper ranking ones.

 - World of Warcraft has had insectoid races since its first incarnation, beginning with the Silithids and their more advanced cousins the Qiraji, which are differentiated into such castes as worker, flyer, tank, soldier and queen.

 - Later, the Wrath of the Lich King expansion expanded on the beetle/spider-like Nerubians that had been introduced in Warcraft III, this race includes priests and necromancers among its ranks.

-- The Mantids of the Mists of Pandaria expansion, released in 2012, show by far the most nuanced and advanced differentiation of any arthropoid culture in Azeroth to date (probably because player interact with the Mantid more than any other race).
+- The Mantids of the Mists of Pandaria expansion show by far the most nuanced and advanced differentiation of any arthropoid culture in Azeroth to date (probably because player interact with the Mantid more than any other race).
 Among the mantids' various caste differentiations all manner of specializations including poisoners, blademasters, preservers, swarmkeepers, philosophers, puppetmasters, and even paladins exist.

 - In The Sims 2, there is only one playable non-hybrid alien in the original game (though you can get another with the University Expansion Pack), Pollination Tech#9 Smith, and from what can be seen in his family tree, alien society is organized like this.
 The only two castes seen are drones (called Pollination Techs) and hive queens.
 Pollination Techs also are the ones that abduct, probe and impregnante male Sims.